RafaelBarbosatec/flutter_robot/README.md

 ## Using RobotElement

-The `RobotElement` is a class that help you to find a widget in the widget tree and interact with it.
+The `RobotElement` is a class that helps you to find a widget in the widget tree and interact with it.

 Here's an example of how to use `RobotElement` in your tests: